techemstudios/Code_Em_Fall_2017/README.md

 ### Binary Search Tree

-How computer efficiently search an ordered list.
+How a computer efficiently searches an ordered list.

 Like a sorted list, this is a logical ordering of the nodes.